Curbside food scrap collection

 - Sprinkle baking soda in the container.

-- A small layer of shredded paper or newspaper can absorb liquids in your cart
+- A small layer of newspaper can absorb liquids in your cart

 - Keep your cart clean.
 Line the bottom with newspaper and/or layer food scraps and food-soiled paper with your yard waste.
 Using paper or compostable bags will also help keep the cart clean.
 When your cart starts to smell, contact your garbage hauler to have your cart replaced with a clean one.